-Your Many New Oral Treatment Options For Flea, Tick & Mange Control On Your Dog – Some Approved For Cats
+Your Many New Oral Treatment Options For Flea, Tick & Mange Control On Your Dog – And Some Approved For Your Cat

-NexGard®, Bravecto®, Simparica®, Credelio® And The Same Company’s Products That Contain Added Ingredients To Combat Heartworms And Internal Parasites
+NexGard®, Bravecto®, Simparica®, Credelio® And Their Plus+ Versions That Combat Heartworms And Internal Parasites Too

 Ron Hines DVM PhD

 There is a caution on the label of all of these products that they be used with special care (if at all) in pets with a history of seizures or “neurological abnormalities”.
-None have been tested as to their safety in pregnant or nursing dogs.
+I mentioned that parasites die because these products affect parasite nervous systems and that we and our pets have very different nervous systems.
+But there are some broad underlying similarities which probably account for that label warning.
+It’s on the older fipronil/Frontline® products as well.
+I do not believe that any of the isoxazoline products have been tested as to their safety in pregnant or nursing dogs.
 I would also be cautious about using any of these products in dogs under 4 months of age.
-I know that studies have found these products to be safe in puppies as young as 8 weeks old (read here) , but those were very limited studies.
-If you give your puppy a topical flea control product and it causes a problem you can wash it off.
-It you gave it in pill form there is not much you can do.
-Bravecto® has or had on their label that reports exist of their product occasionally cause itching and hair loss in cats.
-Unless there is a picture of a cat on the package label, do not apply any of these products to a cat.
-Never apply any of these products in greater amounts than suggested on the product insert (instructions) unless your veterinarian agrees that that is the proper thing to do.
+I know that studies found that they were safe in puppies as young as 8 weeks old (read here).
+But those were very limited studies.
+If you give your kitten or puppy a topical flea control product, and it causes a problem, you can wash it off.
+If you give your puppy or kitten a product in pill form, there is not much you can do.
+Bravecto® Topical for cats has on their label that reports exist of that product occasionally causing itching and hair loss in cats.
+Perhaps that was due to the lag time between application of the Bravecto® and a flea’s first bite.
+It also takes a while for spot-on formulations to coat the entire body.
+Many cats have also become highly allergic to flea saliva – something these products have no effect on.

 Do You Suggest I Use Them On My Dog?

 If you got to this page because you are trying to control fleas and ticks on your dog and the products that you are using now are working well for you, I see no reason for you to change.
-Their main advantage over topical products is convenience.
-(You might be advised to switch during your pet’s next checkup because bigbox stores like Walmart now compete with veterinarians by offering lower cost generic flea and tick control products. see here
+The main advantage of these oral isoxazoline products over topical products is their convenience.
+You might be advised to switch during your pet’s next checkup because bigbox stores like Walmart now compete with veterinarians by offering lower cost generic flea and tick control products. see here:

 You are on the Vetspace animal health website